Pusaka (film): Plot

 Nuar and Nur are twins.
-Nuar, a skilled cop, finds his sister Nur, a drug addict, at a warehouse.
-Nuar is tired of Nur because she always leaves the rehab center to hide in the warehouse.
-After a heated argument, Nuar sends Nur back to the rehab center.
-The police dispatch calls Nuar about the stench of corpses, then Nuar goes to an abandoned house.
-Nuar goes inside the house and encounters a few sightings and weird sounds (sound of a dropping marble on a floor), but he thinks nothing of it.
-On the second level, he finds a girl, chained and holding a corpse.
+Nuar, a skilled police officer, finds his drug-addicted sister Nur hiding in a warehouse after repeatedly leaving her rehabilitation centre.
+Following an argument, he sends her back to the centre.
+Shortly afterwards, Nuar is dispatched to investigate the smell of corpses at an abandoned house.
+Inside, he experiences strange sights and sounds, including the sound of a marble dropping on the floor, but dismisses them.
+On the second floor, he finds a girl chained to a wall and holding a corpse.

-Later, he learns that the survivor was Balqis, and had been holding her deceased twin sister Qistina.
-They are the daughters of Megat Mahmud.
-Nuar becomes more interested in the case, as he find it strange that nobody had even reported the twins missing.
-When Nuar returns home, things start to feel weird - he hears and sees things.
-His hand is grabbed by a ghost and the mark turns blue.
+The survivor is identified as Balqis, who had been holding the body of her deceased twin sister, Qistina.
+The twins are the daughters of Megat Mahmud.
+Nuar becomes suspicious when he discovers that nobody had reported them missing.
+After returning home, he begins experiencing supernatural phenomena, including seeing and hearing unexplained things.
+A ghost grabs his hand, leaving a blue mark.

-Later that evening, Balqis is possessed and vomits blood.
-A note reveals that Faizah's spirit is attacking Khaleeda.
-Nuar, Lokman and a police officer rush to Faizah's house.
-Nuar tries to save her, but is pushed by Faizah's spirit.
-Lokman recites prayers to exorcise Faizah's spirit out of her body and she is arrested.
+Later, Balqis becomes possessed and vomits blood.
+A note reveals that the spirit of Faizah is attacking Khaleeda, prompting Nuar, Lokman and another officer to go to Faizah's house.
+Nuar attempts to save Khaleeda but is thrown aside by Faizah's spirit.
+Lokman recites prayers to exorcise the spirit, after which Faizah is arrested.

-The next morning, Nuar interviews Faizah at police station.
-After Faizah is possessed, she attacks Nuar and runs away.
-Nuar tries to chase her but she dies in a car accident.
-Nuar meets Balqis and she explains that their parents were also killed in a road accident.
-Opah locks Balqis and Qistina at the abandoned house.
-Faizah goes to the abandoned house along with some food.
-However, she is shocked that Qistina was killed along with skulls.
+The following morning, Nuar interviews Faizah at the police station.
+She becomes possessed again, attacks him and escapes.
+While Nuar pursues her, she dies in a car accident.
+Balqis later tells Nuar that their parents also died in a road accident and that Opah had locked the twins in the abandoned house.
+Faizah had brought them food there, only to discover that Qistina had been killed and that the house contained several skulls.

-Nuar is suspected and arrested by ASP Mansor for the murders of Opah and Megat Mahmud.
-He is sent to jail.
+Nuar is subsequently suspected by ASP Mansor of murdering Opah and Megat Mahmud and is arrested and imprisoned.

-At the abandoned house, Nuar and Lokman find out that Khaleeda has been brought by Balqis.
-Lokman is attacked by spirit of Balqis.
-Nuar finally meets Nur along with Balqis's spirit, attacking Nuar.
-As Nuar shoots Balqis, she falls down.
-But Nur's spirit also attacked Nuar.
-The cabinet seems to fall down on Balqis, allowing Nuar to pull Balqis's ring in front of her finger before rushing to save Nur.
-Finally, Luqman saves Khaleeda.
-Nur is cured, but Nuar is injured.
+At the abandoned house, Nuar and Lokman discover that Khaleeda has been brought there by Balqis.
+Lokman is attacked by Balqis's spirit, while Nuar encounters Nur and the spirits of Balqis and Nur, who attack him.
+Nuar shoots Balqis, causing her to fall, but Nur's spirit continues attacking him.
+A falling cabinet traps Balqis, allowing Nuar to remove her ring before rushing to save Nur.
+Lokman rescues Khaleeda.
+Nur is cured, although Nuar is injured.

-Two months later, Nuar has recovered and is brought back to the police force, while Nur's has a broken arm.
-Nuar and Nur enjoy sitting on the bench, along with Luqman.
-In the mid-credits scene, Khaleeda get on the bus, but we see Balqis has returned.
+Two months later, Nuar has recovered and returns to the police force, while Nur has a broken arm.
+The twins sit together on a bench with Lokman.
+In the mid-credits scene, Khaleeda boards a bus, but Balqis is revealed to have returned.